jeanguyomarch/eovim/README.md

 is not in your `PATH` or if you want to use an alterate binary of Neovim, you can feed it to `eovim` with the option `--nvim`.

-# Plug-Ins

-Eovim supports plug-ins!
-They allow Eovim to respond to events from Neovim, and as such to make Neovim freely manipulate the native graphical user interface provided by Eovim.
-Details about plug-ins and how the built-in plug-ins work can be read in the README contained in the `plugins/` directory.

 # Vim Runtime